Skip to content

 python -m hello_world

 If you or your organization are already running on Argo and you’re interested in using Hera to write your Workflow definitions, you will need to set up some config variables in hera.shared.global_config.
-Copy the following as a basis and fill in the blanks.
+Copy the following into a local file as a basis and fill in the blanks.

 from hera.workflows import Steps, Workflow, script